Vickers Viscount: Operational history

-South African Airways (SAA) was another major operator of the Viscount; by January 1959 it was operating on all of SAA's domestic routes.
+South African Airways (SAA) was another major operator of the Viscount; by January 1959, it was operating on all of SAA's domestic routes.
 In 1961, SAA had seven Viscounts, and acquired a further aircraft from Cuba in the following year.
 In 1965, SAA began receiving Boeing 727s, which had been selected the previous year as a jet-powered replacement for the Viscount.
 SAA sold its last Viscount to British Midland in the 1970s.

 Central African Airways (CAA) had been a traditional customer of Vickers, already operating a number of Vickers Vikings when it received its first Viscount on 25 April 1956.
 The introduction of the Viscount roughly coincided with the opening of a major airport at Salisbury, and the Viscount became the mainstay of the route between Johannesburg in South Africa, Salisbury (now renamed Harare) in modern-day Zimbabwe, and London, England.
 CAA had enough Viscounts to entirely replace its Viking fleet and to occasionally lease them to other operators.
-More Viscounts were purchased by CAA right up until 1965, at which point CAA announced its intention to procure the British Aircraft Corporation's jet-powered BAC 1-11 successor as the long-term successor to the Viscount.
+More Viscounts were purchased by CAA right up until 1965, when CAA announced its intention to procure the British Aircraft Corporation's jet-powered BAC 1-11 successor as the long-term successor to the Viscount.

 BEA, and its nationalised successor British Airways (BA), vigorously operated the Viscount on Britain's domestic routes.
-In the 1980s, British Airways began withdrawing its ageing Viscount fleet; all BA Viscount operations in Scotland had ended in 1982.
+In the 1980s, BA began withdrawing its ageing Viscount fleet; all BA Viscount operations in Scotland had ended in 1982.
 Former BA aircraft were often sold on to charter operators such as British Air Ferries.
 Some airlines chose to replace the Viscount with a newer turboprop aircraft, the Hawker Siddeley HS 748.
 On 18 April 1996, British World Airlines conducted the last Viscount passenger service in Britain, exactly 46 years after BEA's inaugural flight; on board the flight were Sir George Edwards and Sir Peter Masefield.

-In late 1960, the People's Republic of China had begun negotiations with Vickers for as many as 40 Viscounts; however, negotiations were protracted due to political tensions.
+In late 1960, the People's Republic of China had begun negotiations with Vickers for as many as 40 Viscounts, but negotiations were protracted due to political tensions.
 At this point, China sought arrangements to purchase Viscounts second-hand from existing operators, and later achieved successive deals regarding the Viscount with Britain directly.
-The last batch of six aircraft built were for the Chinese CAAC Airlines, which were delivered during 1964; at the end of production a total of 445 Viscounts had been manufactured.
+The last batch of six aircraft built was for the Chinese CAAC Airlines, which was delivered during 1964; at the end of production.
+445 Viscounts had been manufactured.
 Many Viscounts were refurbished and saw new service with African operators; sales of these second-hand aircraft continued into the 1990s.

-It is believed that the last airworthy Viscount, 9Q-COD, last flew in January 2009 for Global Airways in the Democratic Republic of the Congo.
+The last airworthy Viscount, 9Q-COD, is believed to have been flown last in January 2009 for Global Airways in the Democratic Republic of the Congo.